SemharTesfa/cpu_project/README.md

-# Process Management Simulation Project
+# CPU Simulation Project

 ## Description

-This project simulates a basic process management system.
+This project is a simulation of a basic CPU and process management system.
 It involves two main processes: the commander process and the process manager process.
-The commander process reads user commands and sends them to the process manager through a pipe.
-The process manager executes these commands to manage the state of various processes.
+The commander process collects user commands and relays them to the process manager via a pipe.
+The process manager then executes these commands to manage the state of various processes.
+The project includes functionality to set, add, and subtract CPU values, manage process states (running, ready, blocked, and terminated), and execute instructions from files.

 ## Authors